 Having grown up in Edmonton Alberta, I could write a pretty informed article on the racism you might find there.
 I’d start by providing real and explicit examples of racism which I have seen with my own eyes, such as the time I saw a white man yell at a Pakistani 7-11 clerk, “Go back to where you f&%king came from!”

 And after I listed off the real and explicit examples of racism which I have seen with my own eyes, I would then go on to explain that Edmonton, with its population of over 900 000 people, is not a racist city.
 In fact most Edmontonians are good and welcoming people.
-And while the population is predominately white (to be expected in any North American city) there are many different nationalities living there.
+And while the population is predominately white (to be expected in any Canadian city) there are many different nationalities living there.

 But that kind of article (you know – an honest one) is not what you’re going to get from the Huffington Post.
 No, you will get an article which begins like this: